-La Palma is a pretty standard Cuban restaurant where you can find things like masitas de puerco (fried pork), ropa vieja, and more classic staples.
-But those dishes aren’t what this place is known for.
-People mostly come here when it’s cold outside (Miami cold, at least) to order churros and thick hot chocolate.
+La Palma is a Cuban restaurant where you can find things like masitas de puerco (fried pork), ropa vieja, discos voladores, and more classic staples.
+But a lot of people also come here when it’s cold outside (Miami cold, at least) to order churros and thick hot chocolate.
 It’s a pretty big tradition at this point, and lines are huge on very cold days.
-It’s a lot of effort just to dip some tasty churros into a little cup of hot chocolate - but Miamians aren’t the most rational people when temperatures drop.
+It’s a lot of effort just to dip some tasty churros into a little cup of hot chocolate - but we don’t get many chances to enjoy “winter.”

 More spots in WestchesterSee more

 Dos Croquetas is a restaurant in Westchester serving various types of croquetas in bowls, sandwiches, and on their own.

 Odaly’s is a cafe in Westchester that serves burgers, croquetas, and discos voladores.

 Café Bea is a small restaurant in Westchester with outdoor seating and a brunch-appropriate menu.

 Enriqueta’s is an old-school Cuban diner that specializes in breakfast food and great sandwiches.